yuvalmGS/gigaspaces-wiki-jekyll/xap97net/spacefilteroperationdelegate.markdown

 # How the SpaceFilterOperationDelegate Works

-The {{SpaceFilterOperationDelegate}} holds a map of {{FilterOperationDelegateInvoker}} for each filtered operation, which contains the logic that is used to delegate the filter operation to the supplied method.
+The `SpaceFilterOperationDelegate` holds a map of `FilterOperationDelegateInvoker` for each filtered operation, which contains the logic that is used to delegate the filter operation to the supplied method.

-The supplied method parameters (e.g. in the code example above, the {{ReportBeforeWrite}} method) must maintain a certain structure:
+The supplied method parameters (e.g. in the code example above, the `ReportBeforeWrite` method) must maintain a certain structure:

-- A no parameter method callback - e.g. {{ReportBeforeWrite()}}.
+- A no parameter method callback - e.g. `ReportBeforeWrite()`.
 - A single parameter: the parameter can either be an [ISpaceFilterEntry|ISpaceFilterEntry Interface], or the actual template object wrapped by the entry.
-(i) Note, if using actual types, this delegate filters out all the types that are not assignable to it - e.g. {{ReportBeforeWrite(ISpaceFilterEntry entry)}}, or {{ReportBeforeWrite(SimpleMessage message)}}.
+(i) Note, if using actual types, this delegate filters out all the types that are not assignable to it - e.g. `ReportBeforeWrite(ISpaceFilterEntry entry)`, or `ReportBeforeWrite(SimpleMessage message)`.
-- Two parameters: the first one maps to the previous option, the second one is the {{FilterOperation}} - e.g. {{ReportBeforeWrite(SimpleMessage message, FilterOperation operation)}}.
+- Two parameters: the first one maps to the previous option, the second one is the `FilterOperation` - e.g. `ReportBeforeWrite(SimpleMessage message, FilterOperation operation)`.
-- Three parameters: the first two map to the previous option, the third one is a {{SecurityContext}} - e.g.  {{ReportBeforeWrite(SimpleMessage message, FilterOperation operation, SecurityContext securityContext)}}.
+- Three parameters: the first two map to the previous option, the third one is a `SecurityContext` - e.g.  `ReportBeforeWrite(SimpleMessage message, FilterOperation operation, SecurityContext securityContext)`.

 Some filter operations have two entries, and therefore have a similiar, but different structure:

-- A no parameter method callback - e.g. {{ReportAfterUpdate()}}
+- A no parameter method callback - e.g. `ReportAfterUpdate()`
 - A single parameter: the parameter can either be an [ISpaceFilterEntry|ISpaceFilterEntry Interface] or the actual template object wrapped by the entry.
-(i) Note, if using actual types, this delegate filters out all the types that are not assignable to it - e.g. {{ReportAfterUpdate(ISpaceFilterEntry entry)}}, or {{ReportAfterUpdate(SimpleMessage message)}}.
+(i) Note, if using actual types, this delegate filters out all the types that are not assignable to it - e.g. `ReportAfterUpdate(ISpaceFilterEntry entry)`, or `ReportAfterUpdate(SimpleMessage message)`.
 - Two parameters: the first one maps to the previous option, the second is the same as the first one, since multiple entries always have two entries (mainly for update operations).
-- Three parameters: the first two map to the previous option, the third one is the {{FilterOperation}}.
+- Three parameters: the first two map to the previous option, the third one is the `FilterOperation`.
-- Four parameters: the first three map to the previous option, the fourth one is a {{SecurityContext}}.
+- Four parameters: the first three map to the previous option, the fourth one is a `SecurityContext`.

 The filter initialization method parameter structure is different.
-It can receive no parameters, or one parameter which is an {{ISpaceProxy}}.
+It can receive no parameters, or one parameter which is an `ISpaceProxy`.

-If your filter needs to do things upon termination, implement the {{IDisposable}} interface, and the {{Dispose()}} method will be invoked when the space is shutting down.
+If your filter needs to do things upon termination, implement the `IDisposable` interface, and the `Dispose()` method will be invoked when the space is shutting down.

-(on) When your filter method needs to update the entry itself, [ISpaceFilterEntry|ISpaceFilterEntry Interface] should be used, and a call to {{UpdateObject}} needs to be made.
+(on) When your filter method needs to update the entry itself, [ISpaceFilterEntry|ISpaceFilterEntry Interface] should be used, and a call to `UpdateObject` needs to be made.